Alexander Rossi: 2018–2019: Championship contender

 Rossi began the 2019 season with a fifth-place finish at St. Petersburg.
-He scored his first win of 2019 at Long Beach, where he repeated his success from the previous season.
+He scored his first win of 2019 at Long Beach, where Rossi repeated his success from the previous season.
 Rossi's 20-second margin of victory over Newgarden was the largest margin of victory at Long Beach since Al Unser Jr.'s 23-second margin in 1995.
-He dedicated the victory to his grandfather; the win came on the day Rossi learned of his death.
+He dedicated the victory to his grandfather; unfortuntely the win came on the day Rossi learned of his death.

 At the 2019 Indianapolis 500, Rossi was in contention for the win before encountering a fuel pump problem in the pits on lap 137.
 The delay resulted in a 23-second pit stop, which likely would have taken him out of contention had Marcus Ericsson not spun entering the pit lane, forcing a caution flag.

 On the ensuing restart, Rossi fell from fifth to sixth place, while also being seventh in line as Oriol Servià, a lapped car, was in front of him.
 Rossi was then held up and blocked by Servia (he would later call his actions "unacceptable" and "one of the most disrespectful things I've ever seen in a racecar"), eventually shaking his fist at the Spanish driver as he finally passed him.

 Rossi eventually recovered to pass Simon Pagenaud for the lead and seemed to have the advantage as Pagenaud was in danger of not being able to make it to the end of the race on fuel, but a late caution nullified that advantage.
 Rossi's Honda lacked the horsepower of Pagenaud's Chevrolet, which was ultimately the deciding factor as he finished the race in second behind Pagenaud.

 Rossi's second-place finish at Indianapolis sparked a run of three such finishes in four races as he also finished second at the first Detroit race and at Texas.
 At Road America in June, Rossi broke through to win with a 28.4-second margin of victory over second-place Will Power.
 Power stated after the race that he "never actually saw" Rossi due to the length of the gap between the two drivers.
 At Pocono, Rossi was involved in a first-lap incident with Takuma Sato, with Rossi calling Sato's driving "disgraceful" and saying, "I can't even begin to understand after last year how Takuma thinks any sort of driving like that is acceptable."
 Rossi would go on to enter the final race at Laguna Seca second in points before fading to third behind Newgarden and Pagenaud.